esper-io/console_docs/docs/devices-groups/apps-device.md

 ![](./images/deviceapps/102_Groups_devices_manageConfig.png)

+**Notes**:

+1. Manage configurations can be applied to android devices 5.0 or above.

+2. All the apps will accept these JSON values.
+You will be able to see the changes only on the apps where the JSON values are applicable.

 Step 4: On selection of version, the system will show you app preview, check if all the details are correct, and then click on Install.